SCOTT SIMON, Host:

-Mr. CARY FOWLER (Executive Director, Global Crop Diversity Trust): I suppose the time comes in everyone's life, and indeed in the life of government, when we ask what is our legacy going to be?
+CARY FOWLER: I suppose the time comes in everyone's life, and indeed in the life of government, when we ask what is our legacy going to be?

 CHARLES: The seed vault is at least partly the legacy of this man, Cary Fowler, executive director of the Global Crop Diversity Trust, based in Rome.
 Thirty years ago, Fowler was just out of college.
 The son of a Tennessee judge and grandson of a farmer, he became fascinating by the price of agricultural progress.
 Farmers around the world were abandoning traditional kinds of rice, wheat and corn, instead planting the products of modern science, new seeds that produced bigger harvests.